mapninja/QGIS-101/ReadMe.md

 ### Add points to your shapefile

 Now we will begin adding features to our empty shapefile, as well as recording an attribute for each feature (the Label).
-TO do this, we will need to "open the shapefile for editing" then save our edits, periodically.
+To do this, we will need to "open the shapefile for editing" then save our edits, periodically.

 1. Right-click on the **water_pumps layer** and select **Toggle Editing**
 2. Click on the Add Point Feature button ![](./media/editpoint.png)and add a point for one of the Water Pumps in the John Snow map.